Nesher: Demographics

 CBS statistics for 2005 show Nesher's ethnic makeup as 99.5% Jewish and other non-Arabs.
 30.7% of the population in 2005 were immigrants who came to Israel after 1990.

 Education

 The city's education system comprises six elementary schools, one comprehensive high school, two middle schools and 36 kindergartens and day care centers with an enrollment of 4,000 pupils.
 Over 70% of Nesher's high school students take the Bagrut matriculation exams, with a pass rate of 98%, one of the highest rates in Israel.
 Nesher's high school won the Israeli Education Prize twice in the span of a decade.

 Twinning and cultural exchange

 In 2005, the Broward County Jewish Federation established a partnership with Nesher in an effort to create a people-to-people cultural exchange program that includes high school and college student exchanges and video conferencing for events such as school celebrations and concerts.

+Nesher Israel Cement Enterprises Ltd

+A city-forming enterprise, The Portland Cement Company "Nesher" Limited was founded in 1923 with a founding capital of £250,000.
+Its head office was at 7 Queen Square Southamptom Row, London, W.C.1, United Kingdom.
+In that year, the company acquired in Yazour, located at a distance of 8 km. from Haifa, 4,000 dunams of land, out of which 1,000 on the slopes of Carmel.
+The factory that was built there was one of the most modern cement factories in the world and employed 250 workers.
+As of 1927, the factory produced 60,000-70,000 tons of superior Portland cement per year.
+The factory was connected by railway to the most important cities of the region, including the ones in Syria and Egypt.
+The enterprise also founded the workers' town that, as of 1927, counted 30 buildings with gardens.